What we do

-We are the Australian Government’s national authority on measurement.
 We play an important role in the Australian economy by leading Australia’s measurement system.

 - develop and maintain national measurement standards that are recognised internationally